wsbf/docs/MANUAL.md

 	rpm@wsbf.net
 	world@wsbf.net

-In addition, every staff member should be able to send mail from their wsbf email address.
-This is done in Gmail by going to `Settings -> Accounts and Import -> Send mail as -> Add another email address you own`.

-TODO: include information on smtp.gmail.com hack.

 ## Firewall

 Since WSBF's computing infrastructure exists on Clemson University's `130.127` network, WSBF computers are subject to the campus firewall, which allows outgoing traffic but blocks unrequested incoming traffic.
 CCIT maintains a list of exceptions for WSBF computers.
 The following ports should be allowed to receive incoming traffic: